cisagov/development-guide/CONTRIBUTING.md

 you attempt to commit.
 If you want to run the checks against the entire repo, just execute `pre-commit run --all-files`.

-## Quality assurance/code reviews ##
+## Quality assurance and code reviews ##

-In order to maintain standardization with practices, ensure security standards are being met, and to incorporate third party code as seamlessly as possible, all submitted code will go through our quality assurance team.
+In order to maintain standardization of practices, ensure security standards are being met, and to incorporate third party code as seamlessly as possible, all submitted code will go through our quality assurance (QA) team.

-Code contributors are able to coordinate with the QA team at any point in their projects.
-We would recommend initiating the discussions as early as possible, to decrease the likelihood of blockers to merging or using their code occurring later in the process.
-However, the QA team is not responsible for the success of the project or ensuring all team members follow the development standards which have been established.
-Any discussion or initial input is a courtesy evaluation, where contributing teams remain responsible for the quality of their code, internal coordination, and alignment with the standards set forth in this guide.
+Code contributors are able to coordinate with the QA team at any point during the contribution process.
+We recommend initiating the discussions as early as possible, to decrease the likelihood of issues around merging or using the contributed code occurring late in the process.
+However, the QA team is not responsible for the success of the project or for ensuring that all team members follow the development standards which have been established.
+Any discussions or initial inputs are a courtesy evaluation, and contributing teams remain responsible for the quality of their code, internal coordination, and alignment with the standards set forth in this guide.

-The type of contribution being made (e.g. typo corrections vs a new repository), complexity of code change (e.g. adding a new test vs adding a new function), and the testability of the code (e.g. well documented and replicable) will factor into the level of interaction needed with the quality assurance (QA) team.
+The type of contribution being made (e.g. typo corrections vs a new repository), complexity of code change (e.g. adding a new test vs adding a new function), and the testability of the code (e.g. well-documented and replicable) will factor into the level of interaction needed with the QA team.

 ## Public domain ##